designedmind/2017/introduction.md

 ---
 title: Introduction
-last_updated: August 12, 2015
+last_updated: September 20, 2015

-summary: "TODO"
+summary: "Dennett's theory is a breakthrough, but falls short of an account of phenomenal consciousness."

 ---

 This web essay is an embryonic sketch of a theory of consciousness I